About the Community Board

 Members of the public are welcome to attend the meetings and information sessions; the Linwood Boardroom is located by the carpark at Gate B, 180 Smith Street, Linwood.
 The upcoming meetings are listed below on this webpage.

-Summer with your neighbours - save the date
+Summer with your neighbours

 Have you ever wanted to organise a neighbourhood gathering?
 Do you want to get to know the people who live close to you?
 Perhaps you've always wanted to put on a potluck for the whole street?